Kubernetes Overview

 Refer to detailed blog post @ Kubernetes Architecture

-- Master components provide the cluster’s control plane.
+- Control plane components (previously referred to as “master components”) provide the cluster’s control plane.

-- Master components make global decisions about the cluster (for example, scheduling), and that they detect and answer cluster events (for example, beginning a replacement pod when a deployment’s replicas field is unsatisfied).
+- Control plane components make global decisions about the cluster (for example, scheduling), and detect and respond to cluster events (for example, beginning a replacement pod when a deployment’s replicas field is unsatisfied).

-- Etcd – key-value stores all cluster data.
-(Can be run on the same server as a master node or on a dedicated cluster.)
+- etcd – Consistent and highly-available key-value store for all cluster data.
+(Can be co-located with control plane nodes or run on a dedicated cluster.)

 - Node components run on every node, maintaining running pods and providing the Kubernetes runtime environment.